yene/go-cronic/README.md

-# Go Chronic
+# Go Chonic
-Chronic runs the given command and sends the error output per SMTP mail.
-If you configure `sendstdout=true` in chronic.conf it also sends a mail on success.
+Cronic runs the given command and sends the error output per SMTP mail.
+If you configure `sendstdout=true` in cronic.conf it also sends a mail on success.

 From `0 1 * * * backup_cmd >/dev/null 2>&1`